Yendis99/UCDavisCyberSec/README.md

 ### Elk Configuration
 .
-Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually.
-Ansible automation allows you to create and rapidly deploy your Virtual Machine with YAML playbook files.
-This is also a repeatable process that allows you to modify and re-configure as necessary.
+The Elk server was configured with a ansible YML file.
+Ansible playbooks allow us to create and rapidly deploy Virtual Machine.
+This process is repeatable and the playbook files can be modified and re-configure with ease.

-The elkinstall playbook implements the following tasks:
+The elkinstall.yml playbook implements the following tasks:

 - logs in as remote user
 - apt installs docker